joshuakerr/joshuakerr.github.io.old/pages/cv.md

 #### Areas of Specialization
 - Philosophy of Nature and Environment (esp. vegetality)
+- 19th-20th Century European Philosophy
-- Philosophy of Literature
+- Ancient Philosophy

 #### Areas of Competence
-- Ancient Philosophy
-- 19th-20th Century European Philosophy
 - History of Western Philosophy
+- Philosophy of Literature and Language
+- Feminist Philosophy
+- Latin American Philosophy
+- Logic

 ---